richardszalay/mockhttp/README.md

 mockHttp.Fallback.Respond(new HttpClient());
 ```

-The default fallback behavior is to return an empty response the status `404 No matching mock handler for "GET http://host/url"`.
+The default fallback behavior is to throw an exception that summarises why reach mocked request failed to match.

 ### Examples